 You have allowed cookies to be placed on your computer.
 This decision can be reversed.

-Mathematics is a core subject and seeks to equip students with the knowledge, skills and understanding of the five mathematical strands:
+Mathematics is an important ‘core’ subject and seeks to equip students with the practical knowledge, skills and understanding of the five mathematical strands: